dotnet/tye/README.md

 ## How to Engage, Contribute, and Give Feedback

-If you want a *low-spam* way to follow what the team is doing.
-We post a status update approximately every 2 weeks.
-You can find the issue [here](https://github.com/dotnet/tye/issues/251).
-Use the `Notifications` button to subscribe.
-Only team-members can post on this issue, so it's a good way to get a digest of what's happening without having to read every conversation.

 Some of the best ways to contribute are to try things out, file issues, join in design conversations, and make pull-requests.

 - Download our latest daily builds